 When a couple can dialogue about a perpetual issue, they can keep the partner’s status as a unique and desirable human being in focus.
 There’s a lot of positive affect (amusement, laughter, affection, empathy).

-They try to better understand the issue from the other’s point of view rather than villainizing them.
+They try to understand the issue better from the other’s point of view rather than villainize them.
 They are looking for some temporary compromise.
 They have an amused “oh, here we go again” attitude.

 Key variables in this process are: